Intercultural Leadership Seminar

 Date, Time and Location

-To be eligible, you must be a student currently attending U-M. International scholars and alumni who have already graduated are not eligible to apply.
+Current students enrolled at U-M are eligible to apply.
+International scholars and alumni who have already graduated are not eligible to apply.
 Applications will be reviewed on a rolling basis and acceptance priority will be given to students who have not attended ILS previously.
-Please complete the application and submit your resume (including any extracurricular activities) by Friday, January 31st at midnight.
+Apply Now.

 Questions?
 Contact the International Center at firstname.lastname@example.org